Anh4ckin3/pyRestrictedAdmin/README.md

 ```
 ---
 > [!NOTE]
-> Soon PR on impacket
+> Soon, PR on impacket and Netexec